20 BEST Things To Do In Kelowna (British Columbia)

 Heading into the Kelowna Farmers’ and Crafters’ Market

-In the summer months, there is a smaller market that can be found on Bernard Avenue, conviniently located on the waterfront in the downtown core (near the marina).
+In the summer months, a smaller market can be found on Bernard Avenue, conveniently located on the waterfront in the downtown core (near the marina).
 This market runs from 9:00am-2:00pm on Sundays (June-September).

 Rent a Boat For the Day